matthew-monaco/matthew-monaco.github.io/works.md

 permalink: /works
 ---

 This is a chronological list of works.
-For a list of works sorted by instrumentation, click <strong>here</strong>.
+A list of works sorted by instrumentation will soon be available.

 <br>